TwilioDevEd/airtng-node/README.md

    $ mongod
    ```

-2. Clone this repository and `cd` into its directory:
+2. Clone this repository and `cd` into it.

    ```
    $ git clone git@github.com:TwilioDevEd/airtng-node.git
    $ cd airtng-node